vpurushoth18/vpurushoth18/README.md

   - Machine Learning: Skilled in developing machine learning algorithms.
   <!-- - NLP (Natural Language Processing): Experienced in text analysis and language modeling. -->
   - Computer Vision: Knowledgeable in image processing and computer vision techniques.
+  - Time Series:Skilled in developing deep learning algorithms for analyzing temporal content in hyperspectral/multispectral cube data.
+Also experienced in state-of-the-art models in time series transformer models like PatchTST, TimeGPT, Lag-Llama, TimesFM, and Chronos..
   <!-- - Mobile Applications: Specialized in integrating AI into mobile apps. -->
   - Embedded Systems (TinyML): Expertise in deploying machine learning on resource-constrained systems.